I Tried The Viral Korean Lash Lift — & It’s Honestly Superior

 What is the Korean lash lift & what makes it different from a standard lash lift?

 I booked the service easily through Fresha, the salon app I use for all my beauty appointments.
-I opted for BIYU Lash in London and added a lash tint to maximize the results, but there are plenty of salons offering similar services here in the US.
+While plenty of salons offer the Korean lash lift, I went with BIYU in Hanover Square — just a stone’s throw from London’s Bond Street — and added a lash tint to maximise the results.

 What happens during a Korean lash lift & what are the benefits?

 Make no mistake — the Korean lash lift is infinitely more relaxing than the traditional lash lifts I’ve had before.
 It also feels more thoughtful.
-My lash technician, Krista, began by applying a satisfyingly cool gel pad under each eye, followed by a few strips of tape to further protect my skin from the softening formula, curling solution, and later, the dark lash tint.
+BIYU Lash technician Krista began by applying a satisfyingly cool gel pad under each eye, followed by a few strips of tape to further protect my skin from the softening formula, curling solution and later, the dark lash tint.
 Before applying the softening solution, my lashes were gently cleansed with a lash shampoo, which was rinsed off using purified water.

 AdvertisementADVERTISEMENT